-Importantly, incomplete L2 signed language acquisition or insufficient skill in interpreting results in a lack of language access for deaf people who use SLI services.
+Importantly, incomplete L2 signed language acquisition or insufficient skill in interpreting results in a lack of language access for deaf people who may use SLI services and when interacting with hearing people who don’t sign.
 In the UK, demand for SLI services frequently exceeds supply (DWP, 2017).
 This can in turn lead to the use of unqualified, non-professional language brokers who do not meet the national standards for interpreting (CFA, 2012).
-Understanding the linguistic and cognitive factors which are important for both successful L2 signed language acquisition and high-level interpreting skill is thus key to improving access for deaf people.
+Understanding the linguistic and cognitive factors which are important for both successful L2 signed language acquisition and high-level interpreting is thus key to improving access for deaf people.

 Furthermore, training SLI students involves a significant financial investment.
-Whether students self-fund their studies or are supported by government grants, it is vital to ensure that the limited resources in SLI training (Webb, 2017) are used sensibly and those students with optimum potential are supported.
+Whether students self-fund their studies or are supported by government grants, it is vital to ensure that the limited resources in SLI training (Webb, 2017) are used sensibly and that those students with optimum potential are supported.
 As Hunt and Nicodemus (2014) point out: “[o]ne of the problems with gatekeeping is timing; by the time a student gives evidence that they are not suitable, they have already invested a great deal of time and money in their degree.”
 While aptitude testing on admission is considered integral and is standard practice in spoken language interpreting courses (see e.g. Timarová and Ungoed-Thomas, 2008), SLI degree programs in the UK do not presently use any research-informed methods to test applicants in terms of their suitability (Stone, 2017).
-In the US, the assessment of cognitive skills was found to be only a minor aspect of US SLI programs’ entrance requirements (Marks, 2014), with most institutions focusing only on American Sign Language (ASL) and English skills, and in Australia, initial SLI degree screening has been found to be informal and often not evidence-based (Bontempo and Napier, 2009).
+In the US, the assessment of cognitive skills was found to be only a minor aspect of US SLI programs’ entrance requirements (Marks, 2014), with most institutions focusing only on American Sign Language (ASL) and English skills In Australia, initial SLI degree screening has been found to be informal and often not evidence-based (Bontempo and Napier, 2009).
 Initial data on which cognitive and linguistic assessments are likely related to SLI aptitude would therefore also be a benefit to prospective students and SLI programs.

 Cognitive and linguistic skills in spoken language interpreting